Sankoo

-Sankoo (Note: Alternative spellings: Sanku, Sankhu, Sankho and Sankhoo.) is a town in a valley within the Kargil district of the Union Territory of Ladakh, India.
-This township is located approximately 42 kilometers south of the town of Kargil.
-The valley is shaped like a bowl and is fed by several large tributary streams of the Suru River, as well as the Nakpochu river.
+Sankoo (Note: Alternative spellings: Sanku, Sankhu, Sankho and Sankhoo.) is a town and headquarter of eponymous tehsil in Suru Valley within the Kargil district of the Union Territory of Ladakh in India.
+This township is located approximately 42 kilometers south of the Kargil town.
+The south-to-north flowing Suru River's valley is shaped like a bowl and is fed by the east-to-west flowing Lingber Lungpa tributary stream at Sankoo.

+Geography

+The Sankoo region is composed of multiple villages, such as Sangra, Stakpa, Umba, Lankarchay, Thasgam, Barso, Farona, and Nagma Kousar.
+The Kartsey Khar valley is located in Sankoo.

 Administration

-Sankoo constitutes a sub-division within the esteemed jurisdiction of District Kargil.The administration of the sub-division is under the jurisdiction of the Sub Divisional Magistrate (SDM).
-Subdivisions are further divided into tehsils, which are administrative units responsible for revenue collection and other related matters.
-Each tehsil is headed by a Tehsildar.
+Sankoo, within the Kargil district, is a sub-division headed by the Sub Divisional Magistrate (SDM).
+Subdivisions are further divided into tehsils headed by a Tehsildar, which are administrative units responsible for revenue collection and other related matters.

-Within the Sankoo region, there exists a singular CHC hospital and an Aga Syed Haider Rizvi Memorial Higher Secondary School.
-Additionally, several villages are scattered throughout the area, including Sangra, Stakpa, Umba, Lankarchay, Thasgam, Barso, Farona, and Nagma Kousar.